Growing Taro: an Easy, Nutritious Homegrown Carbohydrate Solution

-How and Why to Grow Sweet Potatoes and Protect Them From Rodents
+How to Grow Sweet Potatoes in Containers and Why You’d Want to

 Sweet potato tubers + greens combined give you a calorie AND nutrient dense food from one growing space.
 Here’s how to grow them at home, including ideas for protecting them from rodents.